ageron/handson-ml2/README.md

 The `--user` option will install the latest version of pip only for the current user.
 If you prefer to install it system wide (i.e. for all users), you must have administrator rights (e.g. use `sudo pip3` instead of `pip3` on Linux), and you should remove the `--user` option.
 The same is true of the command below that uses the `--user` option.

 Next, you can optionally create an isolated environment.
-As explained above, this is recommended as it makes it possible to have a different environment for each project (e.g. one for this course), with potentially very different libraries, and different versions:
+This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially very different libraries, and different versions:

     $ pip3 install --user --upgrade virtualenv
     $ virtualenv -p `which python3` env

 This creates a new directory called `env` in the current directory, containing an isolated Python environment based on Python 3.
-If you installed multiple versions of Python 3 on your system, you can replace \``which python3`\` with the path to the Python executable you prefer to use.
+If you installed multiple versions of Python 3 on your system, you can replace `` `which python3` `` with the path to the Python executable you prefer to use.

-Now you want to activate this environment.
+Now you must activate this environment.
 You will need to run this command every time you want to use this environment.

     $ source ./env/bin/activate

 Next, use pip to install the required python packages.
-If you are not using virtualenv, you should add the `--user` option (or else you will probably need administrator rights, e.g. using `sudo pip3` instead of `pip3` on Linux).
+If you are not using virtualenv, you should add the `--user` option (alternatively you could install the libraries system-wide, but this will probably require administrator rights, e.g. using `sudo pip3` instead of `pip3` on Linux).

     $ pip3 install --upgrade -r requirements.txt

 Great!
 You're all set, you just need to start Jupyter now.

 ## Starting Jupyter
-If you want to use the Jupyter extensions (optional), you first need to install them:
+If you want to use the Jupyter extensions (optional, they are mainly useful to have nice tables of contents), you first need to install them:

     $ jupyter contrib nbextension install --user